ldez/mocktail/readme.md

 ## Exportable Mocks

-If you need to use your mocks in external packages just add flag `-e`:
+If you need to use your mocks in external packages add flag `-e`:

 ```shell
 mocktail -e